+Are you concerned about developing diabetes?
 Our Diabetes Test measures your HbA1c levels and is a reliable risk indicator of developing pre-diabetes and diabetes.

 The Diabetes Test is a quick and easy home-to-lab finger-prick blood test which measure levels of glycosylated haemoglobin A1c (HbA1c) in your blood.
-Also, HbA1c measures your average blood glucose (sugar) levels over the past three months.
+HbA1c measures your average blood glucose (sugar) levels over the past three months.
 As a result, this test is a useful indicator and allows for early detection of risk for diabetes.

 Along with the measurement of HbA1c in your blood, you will also receive guidance on how to bring your level down to decrease your risk of developing diabetes and how you can make small steps to improve your health and wellbeing.